Five Key Signs Of Anorexia

 What is anorexia?

 Someone experiencing anorexia will typically severely restrict their calorie intake, sometimes also compulsively purging through vomiting or laxatives.
-They may exercise compulsively as well as a compensatory behavior to “make up” for food they do consume.
+Someone living with anorexia may exercise compulsively as well as a compensatory behavior to “make up” for food they do consume.

-Many people with anorexia have a distorted body image, and it’s very common for them to experience another comorbid, or co-occurring, mental health disorder at the same time too, such as a mood disorder, anxiety disorder, substance use disorder, or post-traumatic stress disorder.
-Those with an eating disorder may also be more likely to think about or engage in self-harm or suicide, which is another reason that seeking treatment for anorexia as soon as possible can be so important.
+Many people with anorexia have a distorted body image (often related to perceived body fat), and it’s very common for them to experience another comorbid, or co-occurring, mental health disorder, such as a mood disorder, anxiety disorder, substance use disorder, or post-traumatic stress disorder.
+Those experiencing anorexia may also be more likely to think about or engage in self-harm or suicide, which is another reason that seeking treatment for anorexia as soon as possible can be so important.

 Who is at risk for anorexia?